 Open Floor Plans for Enhanced Mobility

-Open floor plans not only provide an aesthetic appeal but also ease mobility.
+Open floor plans not only provide an aesthetic appeal but also ease mobility for aging in place homes.
 This design concept allows you to move freely between spaces, fostering better interactions with family and friends.

 Fully-Accessible Bathrooms for Safety and Comfort

-Custom bathrooms with features like roll-in showers, grab bars, adjustable-height sinks, and slip-resistant flooring provide maximum safety and ease of use.
+Custom bathrooms with features like roll-in showers, grab bars, adjustable-height sinks, and slip-resistant flooring provide maximum safety and ease of use for aging in place home designs.

 Adaptable Kitchen Designs

 An accessible kitchen includes lower countertops, pull-out shelves, and strategically placed storage spaces.
-These kitchen adaptations make cooking and food preparation an enjoyable experience at any age.
+These kitchen adaptations make cooking and food preparation an enjoyable experience for aging in place homes.

 Sufficient Lighting to Prevent Falls